primarypigments/memory-game/README.md

 ### UX

-At this stage of the game i was more concerened about funtionality and smooth gameplay than the over all bells and wishles that design can bring.
+At this stage of the game I was more concerned about functionality and smooth gameplay than the overall bells and whistles that design can bring.
 Even though at this stage the design is simple, it is just enough to attract a large array of users to come and play.

 ### Colour Scheme

-I chose colors that would match the hero image due to its apeal of having fun.
-So the colors i chose are to luare the user to continue and press the begin game button and play.
+I chose colors that would match the hero image due to its appeal of having fun.
+So the colors I chose are to lour the user to continue and press the begin game button and play.

+- Site Colors
 - `#f6f7f2` used for primary text.
 - `#035349a1` used for Header and footer background.
 - `#272b54` used for shadows.
 - `#050505` used for background.
 - linear-gradient used for Dialog backdrop.
-  -´#CE17A3´,
-  -´#5F2E90´,
-  -´#196BF0´,
-  -´#35B135´
+- ´#CE17A3´
+- ´#5F2E90´
+- ´#196BF0´
+- ´#35B135´
-- Button Color Scheme
+- Button Colors
-- #04AA6D
+- ´#04AA6D´
-- #06e392
+- ´#06e392´
-- #02482e used for shadow.
+- ´#02482e´ used for shadow.
-- #04AA6D used for border.
+- ´#04AA6D´ used for border.
-- 449b47 used for hover background.
+- ´#449b47´ used for hover background.

-When you add a colour to the palette, the URL is dynamically updated, making it easier for you to return back to your colour palette later if needed.
+When you add a color to the palette, the URL is dynamically updated, making it easier for you to return back to your color palette later if needed.

 Example:
 https://coolors.co/04aa6d-06e392-449b47-f6f7f2
 https://coolors.co/ce17a3-5f2e90-196bf0-ab81cd
 https://coolors.co/f6f7f2-035349-272b54-050505

-I used [coolors.co](https://coolors.co) to generate my colour palette.
+I used [coolors.co](https://coolors.co) to generate my color palette.

 ![screenshot](documentation/button-colours.png)
 ![screenshot](documentation/dialog-backdrop-colors.png)
 ![screenshot](documentation/site-colors.png)
 ### Typography

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 Icons